![]() |

 The Varangians were intermarrying with the Slavs and Slavonic elements were

 of Khazar history.
-He wrote an authoritative work (in Hebrew) about them
+He wrote an authoritative work ("Khazaria", in Hebrew, Tel Aviv, 1951) about them

-and considered them essentially an offshoot of the Goths.
-According to Polak
+and considered them in part an offshoot of the Goths.
+This is supported by archaeological findings.

 the Scandinavian element amongst the Varangians was basically pro-Khazar,